mysql/mysql-utilities/doc/man/mut.rst

 restrict the tests, exclude suites and tests, and specify the location of the utilities and tests.

-The utility requires the existance of at least one server to clone for testing purposes.
+The utility requires the existence of at least one server to clone for testing purposes.
 You must specify at least one server, but you may specify multiple servers for tests designed to use additional servers.